rails/weblog/_posts/2014-03-14-Rails-4-0-4-has-been-released.markdown

 I am happy to announce that Rails 4.0.4 has been released.
 This is a bug fix release and includes more than 290 commits.

-This release is also know as "Regression Not Found" release, since no regressions are found after 4.0.4.rc1.
+This release is also known as "Regression Not Found" release, since no regressions are found after 4.0.4.rc1.

 ## CHANGES since 4.0.3